sanjeetGupta/MyWebsite/README.md

 ## Angular + Flask

 This is a Website, I use to host project demos and my CV.
-Since, the backend apis dont have ssl or cors enabled all requests from the front-end are made to the flask server itself.
+Since, the backend apis don't have ssl or cors enabled all requests from the front-end are made to the flask server itself.
 Also, the website is hosted through the same flask server.

 ## Steps to deploy